zladovan/monorepo/README.md

 To respect dependencies between projects jobs are triggered in multiple rounds.
 For each round one or more jobs are triggered and only when all jobs are succesfuly finished next round is processed.
 Even if there is only one failed job all next rounds are skipped and whole build is failed.

+## Implementation

+Whole logic is implemented as bunch of [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) scripts under directory `.circleci`.
+Every script can be run directly and it should output some documentation when it requires some parameters.

+### Which one is main script

+Main script is `.circleci/build.sh` and it is only thing started from build job.

+### Are there any non-standard tools used

+There is tool called [jq](https://stedolan.github.io/jq/) used for JSON parsing.

+>You need to care only when you want run it locally or you are using docker images not from circleci for jobs execution.

+## How to run locally

+It is possible to run `.circleci/build.sh` locally but there is need to provied few environment variables.

+    CIRCLE_API_USER_TOKEN=XXX \
+    CIRCLE_PROJECT_USERNAME=zladovan \
+    CIRCLE_PROJECT_REPONAME=monorepo \
+    CIRCLE_BRANCH=master \
+    CIRCLE_SHA1=$(git rev-parse HEAD) \
+    .circleci/build.sh

+Where:

+  - **CIRCLE_API_USER_TOKEN** is your private token
+  - **CIRCLE_SHA1** should be set to current commit hash, but it can be any commit hash

+>Note that this command could trigger some jobs in circleci

 ## Folder structure

+Folder structure used in this repository is only an example of how it can look like.
+It is possible to use any structure, there is only need to use different patterns in `.circleci/projects.txt`

     apps/
       └── stand-alone runnable and deployable applications